Types of Pain and the Body

 Just as there are different types of arthritis, there are also different types of pain.
 The arthritis pain you experience can come from various areas of the musculoskeletal system and your brain can process this information in different ways.
-There are three main mechanisms of pain.
+Here are the main mechanisms of pain.

 This is the normal mechanism that the body uses to process pain, typically due to ongoing inflammation and damage of tissue from trauma.
 Nociceptive pain occurs when tiny nerves — nociceptors — that run on the surface of organs, muscles, joints and throughout the body are stimulated by signals from different areas of the body.
 These messages are carried by nerves to the brain.
 For example, when you bang your elbow or knee, you feel nociceptive pain.

 Mechanical pain is a subset of nociceptive pain that occurs because of damage to, in or around the structure of joints.
 Severe inflammation often occurs with mechanical pain.
 Osteoarthritis, low back disorders and tendinitis are common examples of mechanical pain.

 Inflammation is an essential process that helps the body respond to and heal an injury.
 But it also activates nerves and causes nociceptive pain.
 Inflammatory pain is another subset of nociceptive pain.
 When joints are inflamed, damage to bone, muscles and cartilage (the slick surface between bones of the joints) can occur.
 Examples of inflammatory arthritis are rheumatoid arthritis, psoriatic arthritis, lupus, gout and ankylosing spondylitis.

 Neuropathic pain is caused by nerve damage and happens when there’s too much or persistent pressure on nerves or nerves are pinched.
 It’s often described as burning, tingling, shooting, stinging or as “pins and needles.”
 Some people may describe a stabbing, piercing, cutting or drilling pain.
 An example of this type of pain is sciatic pain due to irritation of the sciatic nerve by a disc or bone spur.
 This pain starts at an area of the spine in the lower back and can run across the hip and buttock and down the leg.
 Another example: carpal tunnel syndrome, where the median nerve that goes through the wrist is inflamed or pinched.